 Elfrida Andrée was and remains a role model of composers.
 In 1921 she was elected onto the newly established Föreningen Svenska Tonsättare (Association of Swedish Composers), which had been set up in 1918 and up to 1970 only had three female members.
 Elfrida Andrée’s music was rarely played before 1990.
 However, during the most recent decades her music has come to be played in orchestral concerts, on the radio, in churches, and at chamber music concerts.

 Elfrida Andrée died in Gothenburg in 1929.
-She is buried at the Norra cemetery in Solna.
+She is buried at Norra begravningsplatsen (the Northern Cemetery) in Solna.